unicode-org/message-format-wg/spec/formatting.md

 an implementation which does not emit all of the errors should prioritise Syntax and Data Model errors over others.

-When an error occurs in the resolution of an Expression, the Expression in question is processed as if the option were not defined.
+When an error occurs in the resolution of an _expression_, the _expression_ in question is processed as if the option were not defined.
 This may allow for the fallback handling described below to be avoided, though an error must still be emitted.

-When an error occurs within a Selector, the selector must not match any VariantKey other than the catch-all `*` and a Resolution or Selector error is emitted.
+When an error occurs within a _selector_, the _selector_ must not match any _variant_ _key_ other than the catch-all `*` and a Resolution or Selector error is emitted.

 ## Fallback String Representations